 To achieve this ideal, Romani breeders blended native British breeds such as Shires, Clydesdales, Fell Ponies, and Dales Ponies, selecting only the most reliable and good-natured horses.
 Over time, this thoughtful breeding produced the distinctive horse we recognize today: powerful yet gentle, flashy yet practical.

-Our main goal and focus is to have our horses live thier best lives.
+Our main goal and focus is to have our horses live their best lives.
 Period.
 The husbandry, the vetting, all of it.
 That is why we plan to keep things small.
 Our program will consist of 4 mares who display the well known Gypsy traits.
 Each selected for their temperament, breed character, ease to be around, among others.
 We want our horses around for the long haul as seen in our miniatures.
 So rest assured, our mares will be carefully selected.

 With our program of 4 mares we intend to breed 2 mares per year giving the other 2 mares a year off.
 I plan to do this for several reasons including to give the mares body an adequate and much needed break between foals, and to always have 2 mares available for my own trail riding and eventually public wellness work.....more about that below.